 What paperwork do I need to dispose of a camper trailer?

-If your camper is too damaged to tow, don’t worry — junk removal companies have the equipment to handle it.
-Junk B Gone, for example, offers on-site disassembly and hauling, so even if your camper has flat tires, a collapsed frame, or is stuck in your yard, they can remove it safely without causing damage to your property.
+No problem.
+Junk B Gone offers on-site disassembly and hauling.
+Even if your camper has flat tires, a collapsed frame, or is stuck in your yard, we can remove it safely without damaging your property.

 How much is a scrap camper worth?

-The scrap value depends on weight and material composition.
-On average, a camper may be worth $100 to $500 in scrap metal, though this can vary based on size and current metal prices.
-Keep in mind that dismantling and transportation costs can often outweigh scrap value — making professional removal a more practical option for most homeowners.
+On average, $100 to $500 in scrap metal, depending on weight and current metal prices.
+Dismantling and transportation costs can often outweigh scrap value, making professional removal the more practical option.

 Does Junk B Gone remove camper trailers?